Day Trips From Disneyland

 The La Brea Tar Pits & Museum is an active dig site and museum located in urban Los Angeles.
 The grounds of La Brea Tar Pits & Museum have a number of tar pits you can see, in addition to the famous Lake Pit – which is still bubbling and has life-size statues of mastodons.
 You watch actual excavators at work at Pit 23 and explore the plants of the Pleistocene Garden.
 The museum itself has over 2 million fossils of all kinds of ice age animals excavated from the La Brea Tar Pits just outside and a glass-encased Fossil Lab where you can watch paleontologists at work.

-Admission is $12 per adult, $9 per student (age 13-17), $5 per child (age 3-12) and $9 per senior.
+Admission is $15 per adult, $12 per student (age 13-17), $7 per child (age 3-12) and $12 per senior.
 General admission includes the Excavator Tour, a 45 minute tour of the Fossil Lab, Lake Pit, Observation Pit and Project 23.
 For an additional $5 per ticket you can see Titans of the Ice Age 3D or Ice Age Encounters.
 You pay $1 per ticket if you order them online in advance.
 Parking is $15.